Variational Tail Bounds for Norms of Random Vectors and Matrices: Application to Random Matrices

 In the special case of symmetric Gaussian series matrices (i.e., $\xi_i\overset{\mr{i.i.d.}}{\sim}\mr{Normal}(0,1)$) we have $h(p) = 1$, and choosing $p = 2t+2\sigma_{\diamond} /\sigma_* \ge 2$ in \ref{thm:matrix-series} to obtain $\norm{X}_{\mr{op}} \lesssim \sigma + \upsilon + \sigma_{\diamond}^{1/2}\sigma_*^{1/2} + \sqrt{2t}\sigma_*$ with probability at least $1-e^{-t}$.
 The bound

 cab be extracted by integrating the tail bound (or directly applying the argument used to prove \ref{lem:main-lemma}).
 Using the PAC-Bayesian argument, \citet[Theorem 1.2]{Ade25} obtained a bound for the expected \emph{injective norm}\footnote{For a tensor $T\in \mbb R^{d_1\times\dotsb\times d_k}$ the injective norm of $T$ induced by the $q$-norm is $\norm{T}_{\vee_q}=\sup\{\langle u_1\otimes\dotsb\otimes u_k, T\rangle\st{} \forall i\in[k]\ u_i\in \mbb R^{d_i},\,\norm{u_i}_q \le 1\}$} of sub-Gaussian random tensor series (where $A_i$s are tensors and $\xi_i$s are sub-Gaussian).
 For matrices, the bound \eqref{eq:matrix-series-tail-bound} and that of \citep{Ade25} are the same up to constant factors.
-The sub-optimal $\sqrt{\log d}$ factor of the non-commutative Khintchine inequality is eliminated in these bounds, but they are generally inferior to the sharp inequality \eqref{eq:Gaussian-series-sharp}.
+These bounds do not have the sub-optimal $\sqrt{\log d}$ multiplicative factor of the non-commutative Khintchine inequality, but they are generally weaker than the more refined inequality \eqref{eq:Gaussian-series-sharp}.
 For example, for series with symmetric matrices we may have

 where the left-hand side can be as large as $\sqrt{d}$ times the right-hand side (e.g., for $n=d$ and $A_i= e_i\otimes e_i$ for all $i\in[n]$).

 The advantage of \ref{thm:matrix-series} is that it addresses the situations where $\xi$ can have a general (relative) moment profile and does not impose the independence condition on the coordinates of $\xi$.
 For example, if $\xi$ is sub-exponential, even with independent coordinates, the standard PAC-Bayesian argument, as used in \citep{Ade25}, cannot be employed since the analysis involves random variables that do not have finite exponential moments.